polterguy/polterguy.github.io/tutorials/index.md

 ---
 title: Tutorials
 description: Tutorials about how to start using Magic on your own.
-Most of these are hands on, allowing you to experiement for yourself, and also comes with walk through videos.
+Most of these are hands on, allowing you to experiment for yourself, and also come with walk-through videos.
 header:
   image: /assets/images/wizard-teaching-magic-to-school-children.webp
   image_description: Wizard teaching Magic to school children
 ---

 Below are tutorials about how to get started with Magic.
-Most of these are accompanied with YouTube videoes, demonstrating hands on, how to get started with Magic's Low-Code, No-Code, and AI-based software development automation concepts.
+Most of these are accompanied with YouTube videos, demonstrating hands on, how to get started with Magic's Low-Code, No-Code, and AI-based software development automation concepts.

 ## Vibe Coding tutorials